 = note: move occurs because `a` has type `List`, which does not implement

 the `Copy` trait

-The Cons variants own the data they hold, so when we create the b list, a is moved into b and b owns a.
-Then, when we try to use a again when creating c, we’re not allowed to because a has been moved.
+The Cons variants own the data they hold, so when we create the b list u, a is moved into b and b owns a.
+Then, when we try to use a again when creating c v, we’re not allowed to because a has been moved.

-We could change the definition of Cons to hold references instead, but then we’d have to specify lifetime parameters.
-By specifying lifetime parameters, we’d be specifying that every element in the list will live at least as long as the list itself.
-The borrow checker wouldn’t let us compile let a = Cons(10, &Nil); for example, since the temporary Nil value would be dropped before a could take a reference to it.
+We could change the definition of Cons to hold references instead, but then we would have to specify lifetime parameters.
+By specifying lifetime parameters, we would be specifying that every element in the list will live at least as long as the entire list.
+The borrow checker wouldn’t let us compile let a = Cons(10, &Nil); for example, because the temporary Nil value would be dropped before a could take a reference to it.

-Instead, we’ll change our definition of List to use Rc<T> in place of Box<T> as shown here in Listing 15-13.
-Each Cons variant now holds a value and an Rc pointing to a List.
-When we create b, instead of taking ownership of a, we clone the Rc that a is holding, which increases the number of references from 1 to 2 and lets a and b share ownership of the data in that Rc.
-We also clone a when creating c, which increases the number of references from 2 to 3.
-Every time we call Rc::clone, the reference count to the data within the Rc is increased, and the data won’t be cleaned up unless there are zero references to it:
+Instead, we’ll change our definition of List to use Rc<T> in place of Box<T>, as shown in Listing 15-18.
+Each Cons variant will now hold a value and an Rc<T> pointing to a List.
+When we create b, instead of taking ownership of a, we’ll clone the Rc<List> that a is holding, which increases the number of references from one to two and lets a and b share ownership of the data in that Rc<List>.
+We’ll also clone a when creating c, which increases the number of references from two to three.
+Every time we call Rc::clone, the reference count to the data within the Rc<List> will increase, and the data won’t be cleaned up unless there are zero references to it:

-Filename: src/main.rs
+src/main.rs

 enum List {